 Celebrate the eight days and nights that make up the popular Jewish holiday!
 Try some of our ideas for Hanukkah crafts for kids to get your home ready for the festivities.

 If your kids have ever wanted to rifle through your magazines, they’ll love this inspired DIY craft calendar!
-Have them cut out any blue and white scraps into the shape of rectangles, six-sided Stars of David, and numbers one to eight.
+Have them cut out any blue and white scraps and/or tissue paper into the shape of rectangles, six-sided Stars of David, and numbers one to eight.
 Glue the numbers onto rectangles and paste them onto streamers.
-Attach envelopes to the ends of the streamers and put a treat inside for one of the best Hanukkah crafts for kids!
+Attach envelopes to the ends of the streamers and put a treat inside for one of the best Hanukkah crafts for kids!!

 Few things are more symbolic of this Jewish holiday than the dreidel.
 Luckily, it’s easy enough for your kids to make their own at home!
-All they’ll need is a pencil, scissors, cardstock, a marker, a popsicle-type stick, tape, and ribbons.
+All they’ll need is a pencil, scissors, cardstock, a marker, a popsicle stick (or a craft stick), tape, and ribbons.
 Print a dreidel template, cut it out and then trace it onto your cardstock.
 Follow the instructions to assemble the dreidels.
-You can also then hang them up as a mobile!
+You can also then hang up your dreidel craft as a mobile!

 If you have some construction paper, toothpicks, scissors, and glue, you can make one of the best Hanukkah craft ideas!
 Take your paper and cut it into strips 1/4” wide.
 Glue the toothpick to the edge of the paper so the end sticks out.
 Let it dry and then roll it around the toothpick, gluing the rolled end.
 Continue gluing with pieces of paper until the ‘top’ is about 1” thick.
 Push the paper down and then spin away!